 Now, the question is, why so?

-Even after being legal, garbage disposal remains unaccepted by a good number of homeowners in New York City, especially in the older residential buildings.
+Even after being legal, garbage disposal remains unaccepted by many homeowners in New York City, especially in older residential buildings.

 That is because the owners do not want to risk their old sewage system with the pressure of garbage disposals.